apache/submarine/dev-support/cicd/HowToRelease.md

 It's better to send a release plan email informing code freeze date and release date.

 ## 3. Clean up the JIRA
-Bulk update JIRA to unassign from this release all issues that are open non-blockers.
+Bulk update JIRA to move out non-blocker issues by setting the target version to the new release.
 Assuming we're releasing version X, use below advanced filter in [submarine issue page](https://issues.apache.org/jira/projects/SUBMARINE).
 For instance, if we're releasing `0.3.0`.
 ```
 project in ("Apache Submarine") AND  "Target Version" = 0.3.0 AND statusCategory != Done
 ```
 Click "tools"-> "bulk update" to edit all issues:
 1. Change the target version to X+1.
 Here it is `0.4.0`.
 2. Add a comment to inform contributors.
-Like this `Bulk update due to releasing 0.3.0.
+Like this. `Bulk update due to releasing 0.3.0.
 Please change it back if you think this is a blocker.`

-Do a double-check to confirm that there's no issues found with the above filter.
+Do a double-check to confirm that there are no issues found with the above filter.
 And send mail to the developer list informing that we should mark "Target version" to `0.4.0` when creating new JIRAs.

 ## 4. Tagging
 Once the JIRA is cleaned up, we can tag the candidate release with below steps: